benmaier/epipack/paper/paper.md

 *epipack* provides four base classes to accomodate building models for different analysis methods:

-* EpiModel: Define a model based on transition, birth, death, fission, fusion, or transmission reactions for integrating the ordinary differential equations (ODEs) of the corresponding well-mixed system numerically or simulate the system using Gillespie's algorithm [@gillespie_exact_1977].
+* *EpiModel*: Define a model based on transition, birth, death, fission, fusion, or transmission reactions to integrate the ordinary differential equations (ODEs) of the corresponding well-mixed system numerically or simulate the system using Gillespie's algorithm [@gillespie_exact_1977].
   Process rates can be numerical functions of time and the system state.
-* SymbolicEpiModel: Define a model based on transition, birth, death, fission, fusion, or transmission reactions.
+* *SymbolicEpiModel*: Define a model based on transition, birth, death, fission, fusion, or transmission reactions.
 Obtain the ODEs, fixed points, Jacobian, and the Jacobian's eigenvalues at fixed points as symbolic expressions using sympy [@meurer_sympy_2017].
   Process rates can be symbolic expressions of time and the system state.
   Set numerical parameter values and integrate the ODEs numerically, or simulate the stochastic systems using Gillespie's algorithm [@gillespie_exact_1977].
-* StochasticEpiModel: Define a model based on node transition and link transmission reactions.
+* *StochasticEpiModel*: Define a network model based on node transition and link transmission reactions.
 Add conditional link transmission reactions.
   Simulate your model on any (un-/)directed, (un-/)weighted static/temporal
   network, or in a well-mixed system.
-We make use of a generalized version of the tree-based rejection sampling algorithm recently proposed [@st-onge-efficient_2019] and the accompanying implementation of *SamplableSet* [@st-onge_samplableset_nodate].
-These algorithms are based on exact continuous-time simulations, as discrete-time approximative simulation algorithms like the individual-based update algorithm are known to behave problematically at times [@givan_predicting_2011, @maier_spreading_2020, @kiss_mathematics_2017].
+We make use of a generalized version of the tree-based rejection sampling algorithm recently proposed [@st-onge_efficient_2019] and the accompanying implementation of *SamplableSet* [@st-onge_samplableset_2019].
+These algorithms are based on exact continuous-time simulations, as discrete-time approximative simulation algorithms like the individual-based update algorithm are known to behave problematically at times [@givan_predicting_2011], [@maier_spreading_2020], [@kiss_mathematics_2017].
-  The model further allows to define chained (i. e. conditional) reactions using which public health interventions that resemble contact tracing can be simulated.
+  The class further allows to define chained (i.e. conditional) reactions using which public health interventions such as contact tracing can be simulated.
   This class is comparable to the `Gillespie_simple_contagion` function of the `EoN` (Epidemics on Networks) package [@miller_eon_2019], which, however, does not yet support temporal networks or conditional reactions.
-* MatrixEpiModel: A static-rate version of the EpiModel class that runs faster on complex models (e. g. reaction-diffusion systems) by making use of scipy's implementation of sparse matrices [@virtanen_scipy_2020].
+* *MatrixEpiModel*: This is a static-rate version of the *EpiModel* class that runs faster on complex models (e.g. reaction-diffusion systems) by making use of scipy's implementation of sparse matrices [@virtanen_scipy_2020].

 Moreover, we provide a simple OpenGL-based visualization framework to animate